How To Become a Lobbyist

 Earn Your Undergraduate Communications Degree

 Since communication skills are essential for lobbyists, a communications degree is a good choice for your bachelor’s degree.
 If possible, try to enroll in a communications degree program that has an emphasis in political campaigns or a similar focus.
-This will give you hybrid competencies in both communications and political science.
+This can give you hybrid competencies in both communications and political science.

 • Small group communication skills, with a look at participation, leadership, information sharing, problem solving and decision making